jborggio/joaquin-borggio-wispr/README.md

 **Frontend**:

 The frontend of this application is written in React and can be found in the /frontend folder.
+The majority of the code of interest is in /frontend/src directory.

 To boot up frontend:
 - run `npm install` within the /frontend folder to install required dependencies